-Warren Village is proud to be part of the CLOSE TO HOME campaign & the Warren Village/”Hand Up” Collaborative – a grassroots network of community organizations & individuals that have come together to increase understanding and move Coloradans to speak up and make a meaningful difference in addressing homelessness.
+Warren Village is proud to be part of the CLOSE TO HOME campaign and the Warren Village/”Hand Up” Collaborative – a grassroots network of community organizations and individuals that have come together to increase understanding and move Coloradans to speak up and make a meaningful difference in addressing homelessness.
 Increased public engagement paves the road to identify, pilot, implement, and sustain solutions such as affordable housing, supportive services, and employment/education opportunities.

 The members of the Hand Up Collaborative are:

 - Community College of Denver (Ismael Garcia, Meloni Crawford)

 - Bake the World a Better Place (Shane Sanders)